NAEL2XD/Songs-to-chart-Requests/README.md

 4. Songs that goes over 5 minutes is not allowed.
 5. Old songs especially if it's 2 years old is not allowed.

+Note: if you break too many rules, you will be added in the [banned users](https://github.com/NAEL2XD/Songs-to-chart-Requests/blob/main/banned-users.md) list, don't be like them and follow the rules.

 ### How to request a song?

 To request a song, follow this step by step: